-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED BELOW OR, IN THE ABSENCE OF SUCH DIRECTION, FOR THE SPECIFIED NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, AND 3 AND IN ACCORDANCE WITH THE JUDGMENT OF THE PROXIES UPON OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS THEREOF.
+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED BELOW OR, IN THE ABSENCE OF SUCH DIRECTION, FOR THE SPECIFIED NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, AND 3 AND IN ACCORDANCE WITH THE JUDGMENT OF THE PROXIES UPON OTHER MATTERS THAT MAY PROPERLY COME REFORE THE MEETING OR ANY ADJOURNMENTS THEREOF

-THE DIRECTORS RECOMMEND A VOTE FOR EACH PROPOSAL.

-PROPOSAL 1 - Election of Douglas R. Brown and Alison Ross to the Board of Directors to serve as Class III Directors for three-year terms.

-ees listed above (except as contrary below) [] WITHHOLD AUTHORI listed above TY to vote for the nominees • : To withhold author such nominee on the for any individ dual nominee, write PROPOSAL 2 - Approval of an amenor Organization, increauthorized for issu asing the nu mber of shares of Common Stock [] FOR [] AGAINST [] ABSTAIN PROPOSAL 3 - Approval of the 199 6 Special St ock Option Plar 1. [] FOR [] AGAINST [] ABSTAIN IGN, DATE AND RETURN ES NO POSTAGE IF MAI THE ENCLOSED ENVELOPE corporate namo hv dulv autho rized officer
+MATTERS THAT MAY PROPERLY COME BEFORE THE MEETING OR ANY A DJOURNMENTS THEREOF.
+THE DIRE CTORS RECOMMEND A V OTE FOR EACH PROPOSAL. s R. Brown and Alison Ross Directors for three-year t nominees listed about the contrary belo [] WITHHOLD AUTHORIN TY to vote for the nominees : To withhold authorsuch nominee on the rity to vote for any indivi line below.) dual nominee, write PROPOSAL 2 - Organization, incr ndment to the Corporation's easing the number of shares uance from 15,000,000 to 40 of Common Stock [] FOR [] AGAINST [] ABSTAIN PROPOSAL 3 - Approval of the 19 96 Special Stock Option Pla n. [] FOR [] AGAINST [] ABSTAIN N THIS PROXY PROMPTLY USING ILED IN THE UNITED STATES.
+THE ENCLOSED ENVELOPE LY AS THE NAME OF THE Dated: 1996 · S) APPEARS ON THE L tees, etc. should give full title as Signature: such.
+If the poration, please sign full titie us orginature: corporate ne time by duly duction 12.
+Signature: (If held jointly) (II Held Jointly)

-Dated: 199 Signature:

-Signature: (If held jointly)